dli85/ImageProcessingProgram/README.md

 ## Usage

+### Running the program

+To execute the program, open the ImageProcessingProgram file and press the green arrow on the left side near the line numbers.
+Alternatively, you can create a run configuration to execute the program.
+An example of said configuration is included in the res/ folder.

 ### Commands
 This application currently supports the following commands:
-1. Loading images
+1. Loading images: load {image-path} {imageName}
-2. Saving images
+2. Saving images: save {save-path} {imageName}
-3. Converting to grayscale using a pixel component (red, green blue, value, luma, intensity)
+3. Converting to grayscale using a pixel component (red, green blue, value, luma, intensity):
+   {component-name}-component {imageName} {newName}
-4. horizontally flipping an image
+4. horizontally flipping an image: horizontal-flip {imageName} {newName}
-5. vertically flipping an image
+5. vertically flipping an image: vertical-flip {imageName} {newName}
-6. brightening an image by some amount (cannot exceed the max pixel value or go below 0)
+6. brightening an image by some amount (cannot exceed the max pixel value or go below 0): brighten {amount} {imageName} {newName}

 For the specific syntax of each command, type "menu".
+If newName is the same as imageName, then the old image will be overwritten.
+The save path must include the name of the image that you want to save it as.
+For example, res/imageName.ppm

 ### Inputs